16 Best note-taking apps for 2024

 Available For: Windows, iOS, Android

 In today’s digital world, where working together online and keeping organized notes are super important, Dropbox Paper is worth checking out.
-I got curious because I am all about keeping my thoughts organized, collaborating with my team, and getting things done.
+I got curious about it because I am all about organizing my thoughts, collaborating with my team, and getting things done.

 One handy feature is the to-do lists.
 You can make checkboxes for tasks in your notes and tick them off when done—simple and practical.